-Risks associated with changes in the employer covenant are assessed by monitoring the Failure Score (as defined for the purposes of calculating the risk-based element of the Pension Protection Fund levy).
-This role is undertaken by Aon Solutions UK Limited on behalf of the Trustees.
-The Trustees also have an agreement with the employer to receive notification of any events which have the potential to alter the creditworthiness of the sponsoring employers: in particular, the Trustees will be informed of Type A events, as defined in appropriate guidance issued by the Pensions Regulator and employer-related Notifiable Events.
+Risks associated with changes in the Authority's covenant are assessed by monitoring the Failure Score (as defined for the purposes of calculating the risk-based element of the Pension Protection Scheme levy).
+The Trustees also have an agreement with the Authority to receive notification of any events which have the potential to alter the creditworthiness of the sponsoring employers in particular, the Trustees will be informed of Type A events, as defined in appropriate guidance issued by the Pensions Regulator and employer-related Notifiable Events.
 On receipt of such notification, the Trustees will re-consider the continued appropriateness of the Scheme's existing investment strategy.

-The Trustees monitor the risks arising through the selection or appointment of fund managers on a regular basis via investment monitoring reports.
-Expected deviation from the benchmark (for the passive manager) or out-performance target (for the active manager) is detailed in Appendix 1 of this statement.
+The Trustees monitor the risks arising through the selection or appointment of fund managers on an ad hoc basis via investment monitoring reports prepared by their manager.
+Expected deviation from the benchmark (for a passive manager) or out-performance target (for an active manager) is detailed in the appendix of this statement.
 The Trustees have appointed Aon Solutions UK Limited to alert them on any matters of material significance that might affect the ability of each fund manager to achieve its objectives.

-The Trustees acknowledge that investment returns achieved outside the expected deviation (positive or negative) maybe an indication that the investment manager is taking a higher level of risk than indicated.
+The Trustees acknowledge that investment returns achieved with the expected deviation (positive or negative) maybe an indication that the investment manager is taking a higher level of risk than indicated.